AC Cobra: Competition models (CSX/CSB 3001–3100)

 Cobra Mark III production began on 1 January 1965; two prototypes had been sent to the United States in October 1964.
 Cars were sent to the US as unpainted rolling chassis, and they were finished in Shelby's workshop.

-Unfortunately, The MK III missed homologation for the 1965 racing season and was not raced by the Shelby team.
-Only 56 of the 100 planned cars were produced.
+Unfortunately, the MK III was not homologated for the 1965 racing season and was not raced by the Shelby team.
+Only 56 of the 100 cars required were produced.
 Of those, 31 unsold competition models were detuned and fitted with windscreens for street use.
 Called S/C for semi-competition, an original example can currently sell for US$1.5 million, making it one of the most valuable Cobra variants.